logicly-au/pmhc-mds-user-documentation/doc/faqs/system/access.rst

 You will not be able to re-invite this user using the same email within 7 days, as an :ref:`outstanding PMHC MDS invite exists <outstanding-invite-exists-faq>`.

-Firstly confirm that you have their correct email address.
+First confirm that you have their correct email address.
 Ask the user to double check their junk mail folder and search for an email sent from noreply@strategicdata.com.au.
 Otherwise, please contact the Helpdesk on support@pmhc-mds.com.